gabrielfmagalhaes/GabrielMagalhaes/README.md

 I'm a technology lover and enthusiast focused on backend development.

 - My pronouns are he/him/his
-- As a daily basis, I do work with Java (Spring and RxJava), Go, Javascript - Docker/Kubernetes - AWS
+- As a daily basis, I do work with Java (Spring and RxJava), Go - Docker/Kubernetes - AWS